isomerpages/nlb-biblioasia/_holding-area/How the CPF Scheme Came to Be.md

 Lee also said that the CPF system “needed time to build up” before it could prove its worth, including allowing CPF savings to be used for important social needs such as home ownership.
 “Only then,” he wrote, “would people not want their individual savings put into a common pool for everyone to have the same welfare ‘entitlement’.”[^39]

 ![](/images/Vol%2020%20Issue%204/CPF/balloting.jpg)
-<div style="background-color:white;"> SBalloting ceremony for the sale of new flats in Toa Payoh under the Home Ownership for the People Scheme, 1967.
+<div style="background-color:white;"> Balloting ceremony for the sale of new flats in Toa Payoh under the Home Ownership for the People Scheme, 1967.
 In September 1968, the government launched the Public Housing Scheme to allow CPF members to use their savings to buy public housing. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore. </i></div>

 #### **The Central Provident Fund Today**